The Major Difference Between VEGAMOUR and Minoxidil

 Minoxidil is a vasodilator, which means that it makes the blood vessels widen in order to create a more expansive blood flow.
 In turn, this may expand hair follicles that have shrunk in the presence of DHT, which can allow for improved hair density and bolstering thinning hair.
 Additionally, increased blood flow at the hair roots can help with overall circulation, improving scalp health and leading to fuller hair.

-Another way in which minoxidil may work to treat hair loss, including hereditary hair loss, is that it is theorized to increase a specific enzyme called ATP found within the hair follicle.
+Another way in which minoxidil may work to treat hair loss, including hereditary hair loss, is that it is theorized to increase a specific enzyme called sulfotransferase found within the hair follicle that converts minoxidil into a salt called minoxidil sulfate.
 This is thought to extend the anagen or growth phase of the hair growth cycles.

 The Cons of Minoxidil